The Infinite Banking Concept® – in Plain Language

 Whole Life Insurance is NOT an Investment

 In general, there is an ongoing tug of war within the financial community between those who sell market based investments and those who sell life insurance.

 There is also an ongoing debate within the life insurance community between those who focus on selling term life insurance and those who focus on whole life insurance strategies.

 Much of this is simply posturing for market share, and it is up to you to determine the pros and cons of a given strategy.

 One of the biggest advocates for spouting whole life insurance is not a good investment is financial entertainer Dave Ramsey.

 He tells his listeners to “buy term and invest the difference.”

 Now apart from the obvious fact that no one actually practices this, Ramsey is simply muddying the waters here because a properly structured whole life policy is not really an investment at all.

 Dave Ramsey is wrong…

-Just know that applying the infinite banking strategy using whole life insurance is not an investment at all.
+While we love Dave’s advice to get out of (bad) debt, know that applying the infinite banking strategy using whole life insurance is not an investment at all.